newrelic/nr1-donor-analyzer/README.md

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/newrelic/nr1-donor-analyzer?include_prereleases&sort=semver) [![Snyk](https://snyk.io/test/github/newrelic/nr1-donor-analyzer/badge.svg)](https://snyk.io/test/github/newrelic/nr1-donor-analyzer)

 ## Usage
+Donor Analyzer connects your site’s performance with it’s impact on donations.
+Using metrics like `Bounce Rate` and session thresholds like `Satisfied`, `Tolerated` & `Frustrated`, the app displays how much giving is at risk for a given time period.

-The intention of Donor Analyzer is to view the impact site performance has on donor behavior over a period of time.
-User can view nr1-donor-analyzer uses the `PageView` events in New Relic to interrogate and categorize the performance of a web site and associated sessions for a user determined timeslice.
-You can explore the performance of individual pages, and forecast how improving performance impacts KPIs like bounce rate and traffic.
+Donor Analyzer uses the `PageView` & `Browser Interaction`events in New Relic to interrogate and categorize the performance of a web site and associated sessions for a user determined timeslice.
+You can explore the performance of individual pages, and forecast how improving performance impacts KPIs like `Bounce Rate`, traffic & now giving.
 This analysis is based on moving individual browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex`](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction) value for a given New Relic donor application).
 ![Donor Analyzer Overview](catalog/screenshots/nr1-donor-analyzer-01.png)
 ### Impacted Donors
 ![Impacted Donor Details](catalog/screenshots/nr1-donor-analyzer-02.png)
  - This table shows individual session data for sessions in the selected timeslice that were marked as `Frusterated`.
+ - Each session represents an indivdual donor experience on your website.
+ - An associated `CRM ID` can be configured to identify indvidual donors in real time.
- - Columns can be sorted accending or decending
+ - Columns can be sorted accending or decending.

 ### Frustrated Giving
-Frustrated Giving shows the estimated dollar value of giving that is put at risk through sessions marked as frusterated in the following formula
+Frustrated Giving shows the estimated dollar value of giving that is put at risk through sessions marked as frusterated in the following formula.

- Number of `Frustrated` sessions * average donation * .9 = Furstrated Giving.
+Number of `Frustrated` sessions * `Average Donation` * `Bounce Rate` = `Furstrated Giving`.

 ### Configuration & Set Up